SynchronVM/SynchronVM/doc/notes/concurrency_io.md

         (*maybe other operations*)
         sync (recv_ch)
 ```
 When do you suspend the spawned thread above?
 According to the above we should suspend when we get to the synchronous `send` call.
-However the `389270**89270` will engage the ALU and block can we suspend then?
+However the `389270**89270` will engage the ALU and block.
+Can we suspend then?

 #### Channel